Updated: Apr 5

 Worm castings are commonly called Black Gold, but why?
 In this article, I'm going to explain why worm castings are an invaluable source of enrichment to your plants.

-To understand how worms benefit your soil, we must understand how worms eat.
-A typical day in the life of a worm consists of nothing but eating Its way through the soil.
+A typical day in the life of a worm consists of nothing but eating its way through the soil.

 Charles Darwin is known obviously for the human evolution process, not many people know that he wrote one of the first complete works on earthworms after studying them intensely.